Authorities: 4 killed, multiple injuries in Alabama shooting | Law-Order

 "One of the young men that was killed was one of our star athletes and just a great guy.
 So I knew many of these students.
 Dadeville is a small town and this is going to affect everybody in this area," Hayes said.

+The Tallapoosa County school system said counseling will be available for students at the schools Monday, the school superintendent, Raymond C. Porter, said.

 WRBL-TV reported that the shooting happened at a dance studio.
-The station showed images of crime scene tape around the Mahogany Masterpiece Dance Studio and neighbouring buildings and a heavy police presence.
+The station showed images of crime scene tape around the Mahogany Masterpiece Dance Studio and neighboring buildings and a heavy police presence.

 "This morning, I grieve with the people of Dadeville and my fellow Alabamians.
 Violent crime has NO place in our state, and we are staying closely updated by law enforcement as details emerge," Alabama Gov. Kay Ivey said in a statement posted on social media.